What Is Anxiety Disorder?

 When To Use CBD Oil To Treat Anxiety And Depression?

 CBD has been held as a miracle cure for a lot of diseases, including anxiety.
-However, there is the question as to when you should use CBD oil to treat depression and anxiety.
+However, there is a question as to when you should use CBD oil to treat depression and anxiety.
 Should you use it regularly and will it always work, or should you give up your medication and start using CBD oil regularly?

 There are limitations and dangers when you are using CBD oil without any supervision and knowledge about cannabis.